 For example, expertise in CERN-TH may aid in mapping quantum field theories onto quantum devices, understanding and mitigating the effects of Hilbert-space truncations, and identifying the key advantages of real-time quantum field theory calculations.
 This fits into a long-term aim of understanding where a quantum advantage can be expected in high-energy physics applications and exploiting such advantages to obtain efficiency gains in computing, data processing and storage.

-The long-term goals in the field of Quantum Theory, Simulation and Information Processing are to:
+The long-term goals in the field of Quantum Theory and Simulation are to:

 - Identify possible applications of quantum simulation and quantum information processing relevant to high-energy physics, leveraging CERN’s range of expertise, from formal perspectives to practical implementations in hardware and software.